Complete HGV Driver Guide UK – Training, CPC & Driving Laws

 HGV Licence Types Explained

-There are two main HGV licence categories in the UK.
-Understanding the difference between Class 1 and Class 2 is the first step in planning your HGV driving career.
+There are two main HGV licence categories most new drivers compare in the UK: Category C and Category C+E. Understanding the difference helps you choose the right route for your driving career.

 🚌 Category C+E — Class 1 HGV Licence